This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - Since this project will take a few days to complete, it is very helpful to use a small box or cardboard that is lined with Wax Paper.
 You can store eggs in it until it is finished.
 This makes it easier to move because wax paper doesn’t stick to objects.
 I always have a roll of wax paper at hand.
 I need the Sandpaper to grind the surfaces a little so that the resin or the materials adhere better to it.
 In general, it is highly recommended to always roughen the objects a little first when materials should stick to them.
 This helps ensure the items stick without any lifting.
 Don’t forget to give the inside of the egg a little sanding as well.

 - One of my favorite materials is the use of Tissue Paper and Mod Podge.
 It can be used to create incredibly great textures.
 You can also use the simple white Elmer’s Glue mixed with some water.
 It gives you virtually the same effect as the Mod Podge.

 - Geodes come in a variety of colors and shades depending on where they are found.
-I decided to use Black Tissue Paper for my resin geodes egg because I wanted to achieve the dark look – similar to the geodes we find on the US East Coast.
-Of course you can use any color of tissue paper, depending on the look you want to achieve.
+I decided to use Black Tissue Paper for my resin geodes egg because I wanted to achieve a dark look – similar to the geodes we find on the US East Coast.
+Of course, you can use any color of tissue paper, depending on the look you want to achieve.
 There are no limits to your imagination!